Bridging the Gap to Real-World Object-Centric Learning: Expanded Comparison with Computer Vision Methods

 In this task, each pixel of the image has to be assigned a semantic class label.
 As in the unsupervised setting, no direct correspondence to ground truth classes are given, a successful model needs to output segments that consistently cover the same semantic content on different images.

-We report results on two different versions of this task: in the object setting, only foreground classes have to segmented; in the scene decomposition setting, the background has to be split into semantic categories as well.
-For the object setting, we evaluate on PASCAL VOC 2012 and COCO 2017, with instance masks merged to semantic class masks.
-For the scene decomposition setting, we evaluate on the COCO-Stuff dataset~\citep{Caesar2018COCOStuff}, in two different variants: COCO-27 uses a reduced set of $27$ coarse classes from the COCO class hierarchy, whereas COCO-171 uses the full set of $80$ foreground and $91$ background classes available in the dataset.
+\textbf{Tasks, Metrics and Baselines}\quad We report results on two different versions of this task: in object segmentation, only foreground classes have to segmented; in scene decomposition, the background has to be split into semantic categories as well.
+For object segmentation, we evaluate on PASCAL VOC 2012 and COCO 2017, with instance masks merged to semantic class masks.
+For scene decomposition, we evaluate on the COCO-Stuff dataset~\citep{Caesar2018COCOStuff}, in two different variants: COCO-27 uses a reduced set of $27$ coarse classes from the COCO class hierarchy, whereas COCO-171 uses the full set of $80$ foreground and $91$ background classes available in the dataset.
 To the best of our knowledge, we are the first to report results on this challenging setting.
 We evaluate with mean intersection-over-union over classes (mIoU) and per-pixel accuracy (pAcc).

-As our method does not directly output labels required for semantic segmentation, we obtain them by running k-means clustering on features associated with each slot after training the model, then assigning clusters to ground truth classes by maximizing IoU using Hungarian matching.
-Similar ways of evaluating are commonly used in the literature~\citep{VanGansbeke2021MaskContrast,Melaskyriazi2022DeepSpectral}; we refer to \app{app:subsec:details-sem-seg} for more details.
+\textbf{Details on Obtaining a Semantic Segmentation with DINOSAUR~\quad} For unsupervised semantic segmentation, we need to assign a discrete label to each discovered mask.
+As our method does not directly output labels required for semantic segmentation, we obtain them by running K-Means clustering on features associated with each slot after training the model, then assigning clusters to ground truth classes by maximizing IoU using Hungarian matching.
+Similar ways of evaluating are commonly used in the literature~\citep{VanGansbeke2021MaskContrast,Melaskyriazi2022DeepSpectral}.
+In particular, for each slot generated by the model, we compute a feature vector by taking a weighted average between the slot's mask and ViT features (see below).
+Each vector is then L2-normalized, and the set of vectors from all images is clustered by running k-means clustering, and each slot is associated with a cluster.
+Finally, the clusters are assigned to ground truth classes by maximizing the total IoU between clusters and classes using the Hungarian method~\citep{Kuhn95Hungarian}.
+For K-Means clustering, to avoid sensitivity to initialization, we run 20 repetitions and use the run with the lowest sum of squared distances to the cluster centers.
+As we noticed there is still some variance between different evaluation runs, we run the inference and clustering procedure three times and use the average as the final value for the training run.

+\emph{Features for clustering (\tab{app:tab:clustering-features}).} \looseness-1 Which features should we use for clustering the slots?
+We initially experimented with the slots themselves, but found that they do not cluster well.
+Instead, we use a weighted average of the slots masks and pre-trained ViT features to produce a feature to cluster for each slot.
+We compare features from ViT block 9 and ViT block 12 and find that the best block depends on the training method.
+In the following, we use block 9 for supervised training, DINO and MSN, and block 12 for MoCo-v3 and MAE.